markodayan/research.2077.xyz/src/content/blog/eips-for-nerds-6-erc-5564-and-erc.md

 ---
 ![image](../../assets/EIPsForNerds6-ERC-5564-ERC-6538-StealthAddresses.webp)

-In response to the growing demand for transaction privacy on public ledgers, Ethereum has seen the proposal of ERC-5564 and ERC-6538, which aim to introduce _stealth addresses_to enhance user privacy.
+In response to the growing demand for transaction privacy on public ledgers, Ethereum has seen the proposal of ERC-5564 and ERC-6538, which aim to introduce _stealth addresses_ to enhance user privacy.

 Officially proposed on August 13, 2022, for ERC-5564, and January 24, 2023, for ERC-6538, these enhancements represent pivotal steps toward securing private transactions without altering Ethereum's core protocol.
-ERC-5564, known as the Stealth Address Protocol (SAP), and ERC-6538, titled Stealth Meta-Address Registry, can be explored in detail through their respective proposals, available at [ERC-5564](https://eips.ethereum.org/EIPS/eip-5564#motivation)and [ERC-6538](https://eips.ethereum.org/EIPS/eip-6538).
+ERC-5564, known as the Stealth Address Protocol (SAP), and ERC-6538, titled Stealth Meta-Address Registry, can be explored in detail through their respective proposals, available at [ERC-5564](https://eips.ethereum.org/EIPS/eip-5564#motivation) and [ERC-6538](https://eips.ethereum.org/EIPS/eip-6538).

 Many users naively expect to maintain anonymity by relying on the permissionless nature of cryptographic addresses.
-But at their core, blockchains are designed to operate openly—the entire history of transactions is publicly available for anyone to see.
+But at their core, blockchains are designed to operate openly, the entire history of transactions is publicly available for anyone to see.
 This means, for example, that anyone sufficiently advanced can scan through the history of an address and make informed guesses about the owner of said address.
 In addition, the amounts being transferred and the destination of all transactions are also publicly accessible.

-It is this problem that led to the birth of Monero (_circa_.
-April 2014) and ZCash (_circa_2016).
+It is this problem that led to the birth of Monero (_circa_ April 2014) and ZCash (_circa_ 2016).
 Unlike Ethereum and Bitcoin, Monero and Zcash offer privacy at the protocol level through various methods like stealth addresses, ring signatures, and zero-knowledge proofs (ZKPs).

 Ethereum (and Bitcoin) still do not provide such privacy features at the protocol level today.
-Instead, users seeking financial privacy must use protocols like [TornadoCash](https://ipfs.io/ipns/tornadocash.eth/)that enable private transfers on Ethereum.
+Instead, users seeking financial privacy must use protocols like [TornadoCash](https://ipfs.io/ipns/tornadocash.eth/) that enable private transfers on Ethereum.

 While these privacy protocols work well for native ETH and well-known ERC20 tokens, they often lack support for NFTs and lesser known ERC20 tokens.
 In addition, on TornadoCash, you cannot freely adjust the number of tokens you wish to transfer.
 Instead you have to choose one of 4 numbers: 0.1, 1, 10, 100.
 Plus, it is important to note that the anonymity offered by each value is different.

-Enshrining _stealth addresses_offers a much better user experience for individuals that want to transact privately on Ethereum.
+Enshrining _stealth addresses_ offers a much better user experience for individuals that want to transact privately on Ethereum.

 ERC-5564 is a new proposal that brings stealth addresses to Ethereum and unlocks new opportunities to build privacy-preserving financial infrastructure and payment rails on Ethereum.
-Unlike other proposals like [EIP-7503](https://eips.ethereum.org/EIPS/eip-7503)(which we covered in [EIPs for Nerds #5: EIP-7503](https://ethereum2077.substack.com/p/eip-7503-zero-knowledge-wormholes)), ERC-5564 doesn't require changes to the core Ethereum protocol and can be implemented at the application layer.
+Unlike other proposals like [EIP-7503](https://eips.ethereum.org/EIPS/eip-7503) (which we covered in [EIPs for Nerds #5: EIP-7503](https://ethereum2077.substack.com/p/eip-7503-zero-knowledge-wormholes)), ERC-5564 doesn't require changes to the core Ethereum protocol and can be implemented at the application layer.

-ERC-5564 proposes a modular stealth address protocol (SAP) that notably improves on previous approaches to stealth addresses and offers implementers more flexibility—all of which make it the ideal solution for improving financial privacy on Ethereum.
+ERC-5564 proposes a modular stealth address protocol (SAP) that notably improves on previous approaches to stealth addresses and offers implementers more flexibility.
+All of which make it the ideal solution for improving financial privacy on Ethereum.
 This article will provide an in-depth overview of ERC-5564 (Stealth Addresses) and ERC-6358 (Stealth Meta-Address Registry).

 Specifically, we'll:

 * Explore the history of stealth address protocols,
-* Trace the evolution of stealth addresses—to see how previous designs influenced ERC-5564,
+* Trace the evolution of stealth addresses to see how previous designs influenced ERC-5564,
 * And analyze the advantages and (potential) limitations of ERC-5564 and ERC-6358.

 The simplest and perhaps the first instance of stealth addresses appears in a BitcoinTalk forum post from 2011: